SanjeevCod3r/java-generics/README.md

-echo "# Java Generics - Notes & Examples
+# Java Generics - Notes & Examples

 ## 📌 Introduction to Generics
 Generics in Java allow us to create **classes, interfaces, and methods** that operate on **parameterized types**, ensuring **type safety** and **code reusability**.